slammingprogramming/Pong-Unleashed/README.md

 - Improved security for multiplayer
 - Something RJ wants
 - Something the first person to ask for a feature wants(as long as it's relevant and reasonable, submit via issues.)
+- Ease of use features (Less quitting constantly, more returning to menu.)
+- Fix the litany of bugs currently in v0.0.2
+- QOL adjustments, such as having the ball go one or the other way depending on 1) random chance, 2) the last player to win serves, or 3) other variables i.e. constantly to one or the other side, as well as other things like paddles and window resizability without breaking things

 ## License